 Local Issues & Campaigns

 Your Churchill Labour Councillors have a great deal of experience running campaigns on a range of issues across the Ward.
-Please also check out our News section and Your Area page for more information about the work we do .
+Check out our News section and Your Area page for more information about the work we do .
 You can also follow us on Facebook for the latest updates.
 If there is an issue or concern we can help you with, please contact us.

-Churchill Labour Councillors have been working to support Ebury Bridge residents during the regeneration of the estate, speaking up for them at Council meetings and more.
+Churchill Labour Councillors have consistently supported Ebury Bridge residents during the regeneration of the estate, speaking up for them at Council meetings and more.

-Churchill Labour Councillors are urging Westminster City Council to take action over parking on Churchill Gardens Estate, including calling for compensation for residents.
+Churchill Labour Councillors urged Westminster City Council to take action over parking on Churchill Gardens Estate, including calling for compensation for residents.

-Churchill Labour Councillors have called for the retention of the front counter service at Belgravia Police Station.
+Churchill Labour Councillors called for the retention of the front counter service at Belgravia Police Station.

-Churchill Labour Councillors successfully lobbied Westminster City Council to install dividers on benches and fence off the disused public toilet.
-We are now campaigning for improved lighting on the square.
+Churchill Labour Councillors successfully lobbied Westminster City Council to install dividers on benches and fence off the disused public toilet, and campaigned for better lighting on the Square.

-Churchill Labour Councillors back the campaign to save Newson’s Timber Yard on Pimlico Road – the oldest timber yard in Westminster.
+Churchill Labour Councillors backed the campaign to save Newson’s Timber Yard on Pimlico Road – the oldest timber yard in Westminster.

-Churchill Labour Councillors have been speaking up for local residents at the City Hall to protect the estate from unwanted redevelopment.
+Churchill Labour Councillors spoke up for local residents at the City Hall to protect the estate from unwanted redevelopment.
 We are opposed to any demolitions on Churchill Gardens estate – a protected conservation area of major architectural and historical value.